By Jeff Pasquino

 One of the best (and easiest to avoid) examples of negative correlation is a team defense opposite your starting quarterback.
 If the quarterback has a big game—exactly what you want—then the defense is not going to have a good performance.
 Similarly, when the defense has a great game, the quarterback probably won't.
 In general, you should avoid rostering a team defense that faces any of your offensive players.

 Which Games to Target; Vegas Is Your Friend

 Players who score a lot of points can generally be found in high-scoring games, so that's a good place to look for them.
 Which games will be high-scoring?
 We can't know for sure, but we can get a pretty good clue from the sports books.
 By looking at the betting lines published on any number of sites, you can find both the expected point total (i.e., over/under) and the point spread for every NFL game in the coming week.
 By doing some simple math, you can calculate the expected number of points a team is expected to score for each game.
 Here is an example:

 The 51 represents the total expected points for the Eagles-Cowboys clash.
-Dallas is favored by three points as shown by the (-3) next to Dallas, so by subtracting that number from the total we have 48 points.
-Distribute that evenly to the Eagles (24) and the Cowboys (24), add back the three points by which Dallas is favored, and the team totals are Cowboys 27, Eagles 24.
+Dallas is favored by three points as shown by the "-3" next to Dallas, so by subtracting that number from the total we have 48 points.
+Divide that evenly to the Eagles (24) and Dallas (24) and adding back the three points that Dallas was given by Las Vegas and we see that the expected points for this game is Cowboys 27, Eagles 24.
 Now that is not a guarantee by any means of the outcome of that contest, but it is a very good indication of what Las Vegas expects to see as the most likely outcome.